EtienneWarneck/NobelPrizeDeploy2/README.md

 # NobelPrize App

-### React, REST API, modules.css, Radium, Adobe Typekit, Heroku
+### React, REST API, CSS Modules, Radium, Adobe Typekit, Heroku
 This app uses two open endpoints to retrieve data from the API of Nobelprize.org.
 Using React, data was retrieved and displayed with a customized UI design and deployed with Heroku.